colorfy-software/react-native-colorfy-template/template/README.md

    _If you're working at colorfy, following the [CI/CD setup guide](https://colorfy.atlassian.net/wiki/spaces/COLORFY/pages/2572484609/Build+Automation) would get you up and running in no time!_

 9. Add the build status SVG badges to the table above after setting up the apps there and the Bitbucket Pipelines one after pushing the 1st commit (the `status.svg` file will be available in the `Downloads` section of the Bitbucket repository)
+10. To get the pre-commit hook working, make it executable via `chmod a+x .git/hooks/pre-commit`
+11. Add your custom fonts to the project as explained [here](https://mehrankhandev.medium.com/ultimate-guide-to-use-custom-fonts-in-react-native-77fcdf859cf4)

 ## 🛣 Branches